istio/istio.io/README.md

 1. Run the `build.sh` script.

-1. Once the script completes, run 'firebase deploy'.
+1. Once the script completes, run `firebase deploy`.
 This will update archive.istio.io to contain the right set of archives, based on the above steps.

 1. Navigate to the current.istio.io directory.